ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Sunny, with a high near 91.
-South wind around 3 mph.
+South southeast wind around 3 mph.
 Chance of precipitation
          is 20%.<br></div>
    </p>
    <p>